Increasing openness to trade

 -

-Vietnam offers considerable opportunities for UK technology companies as one of the fastest-growing digital economies in South East Asia.
+Vietnam offers considerable opportunities for UK tech companies as one of the fastest-growing digital economies in South East Asia.

-The government considers AI a key technology for development, with potential to add hundreds of billions of US dollars to Vietnam’s GDP.
-The cyber security market is growing, following the expansion of the retail market and digital transactions, which pose increasing cyber threats.
+The government considers AI a key technology for development, with potential to add hundreds of billion USD to Vietnam GDP.
+The cyber security market is growing, following the expansion of the retail market and of digital transactions, which pose increasing cyber threats.
 With a booming finance sector, banks are increasing spending on technology.

-Vietnam’s growing middle class offers opportunities for UK companies in connectivity technology smart electronic devices and smart cities technology.
+Vietnam’s growing middle class offers opportunities for UK companies in connectivity technology and smart electronic devices.
 Smart manufacturing is another sector promising exciting growth as the country’s manufacturing base shifts towards higher tech solutions.

 Potential for modernisation of agriculture

-With a significant proportion of the population in Vietnam still employed in agriculture, there are opportunities for UK companies to offer expertise in agri-technology and modernisation of agricultural practices.
+With a significant proportion of the population in Vietnam still engaged in agriculture, there are opportunities for UK companies to offer expertise in agri-tech and modernisation of agricultural practices.

 Check for trade barriers